+- The Caches are optional.
+The Config1DL and Config1IL fields denote whether the first level caches are present or not.

 - The Privileged Resource Architecture includes several implementation options and may be subsetted in accordance with those options.
 An incomplete list of these options include:

 - Interrupt Modes

 - Shadow Register Sets

 - Common Device Memory Map

 - Parity/ECC support

 - UserLocal register

 - ContextConfig register

 - PageGrain register

 - Config1-4 registers

-- Performance Counter, WatchPoint and Trace Registers - Cache control/diagnostic registers - Kernelmode scratch registers - Instruction, CP0 Register, and CP1 Control Register fields that are marked "Reserved" or shown as "0" in the description of that field are reserved for future use by the architecture and are not available to implementations.
-Implementations may only use those fields that are explicitly reserved for implementation dependent use. - Supported ASEs are optional and may be subsetted out.
-If most cases, software may determine if a supported ASE is implemented by checking the appropriate bit in the Config1 or Config3 CP0 register.
-If they are implemented, they must implement the entire ISA applicable to the component, or implement subsets that are approved by the ASE specifications. - EJTAG is optional and may be subsetted out.
-If it is implemented, it must implement only those subsets that are approved by the EJTAG specification. - If any instruction is subsetted out based on the rules above, an attempt to execute that instruction must cause the appropriate exception (typically Reserved Instruction or Coprocessor Unusable). - In MIPSr3 (also called Release 3), there are two architecture branches (MIPS32/64 and microMIPS32/64).
+- Performance Counter, WatchPoint and Trace Registers

+- Cache control/diagnostic registers

+- Kernelmode scratch registers

+- Instruction, CP0 Register, and CP1 Control Register fields that are marked "Reserved" or shown as "0" in the description of that field are reserved for future use by the architecture and are not available to implementations.
+Implementations may only use those fields that are explicitly reserved for implementation dependent use.

+- Supported ASEs are optional and may be subsetted out.
+If most cases, software may determine if a supported

+ASE is implemented by checking the appropriate bit in the Config1 or Config3 CP0 register.
+If they are implemented, they must implement the entire ISA applicable to the component, or implement subsets that are

+approved by the ASE specifications.

+- EJTAG is optional and may be subsetted out.
+If it is implemented, it must implement only those subsets that are approved by the EJTAG specification.

+- If any instruction is subsetted out based on the rules above, an attempt to execute that instruction must cause the appropriate exception (typically Reserved Instruction or Coprocessor Unusable).

+- In MIPSr3 (also called Release 3), there are two architecture branches (MIPS32/64 and microMIPS32/64).
 A single device is allowed to implement both architecture branches.
 The Privileged Resource Architecture (COP0) registers do not mode-switch in width (32-bit vs. 64-bit).
 For this reason, if a device implements both architecture branches, the address/data widths must be consistent.
-If a device implements MIPS64 and also implements microMIPS64 and also implements microMIPS64 and also implements MIPS64, it must implement MIPS64 and also implements microMIPS64 and also implements MIPS32/64, it must implement MIPS64 not just MIPS32. - If both of the architecture branches are implemented (MIPS32/64 and microMIPS32/64) or if MIPS16e is implemented then the JALX instructions are required.
+If a device implements MIPS64 and also implements microMIPS, it must implement microMIPS64 not just microMIPS32.
+Simiarly, If a device implements microMIPS64 and also implements MIPS32/64, it must implement MIPS64 not just MIPS32.

+• If both of the architecture branches are implemented (MIPS32/64 and microMIPS32/64) or if MIPS16e is implemented then the JALX instructions are required.
 If only one branch of the architecture family and MIPS16e is not implemented then the JALX instruction is not implemented.
 That is, the JALX instruction is required if and only if when ISA mode-switching is possible.